-Let’s first talk about laying GRP pipes above the ground!
+Laying GRP pipes above the ground

 During the laying operations, it is necessary to take all possible precautions to avoid damaging the product.
 In particular, you should keep in mind the following steps:

-- tightening of the fixed points (clamps) should be carried out with the pipe at the temperature that is expected during the working conditions; the design values should be meticulously respected;
+- tightening of the fixed points (clamps) should be carried out with the pipe at the temperature that is expected during the working conditions.
+The design values should be meticulously respected.

 - bolts of flanges should be tightened at the specified loads;